webaverse/docs/docs/dev-guides/8-xrpackage-engine-api.md

 **Parameters**: None

-**Returns**: A Promise that resolves when the `XRPackageInstance` is initialised and the service worker has been registered successfully.
+**Returns**: a Promise that resolves when the `XRPackageInstance` is initialised and the service worker has been registered successfully.

 ## `wearAvatar`